-Deepak Shukla, the founder of PurrTraffic and UnsheathedReviews, is a master of personal branding.
+Deepak Shukla, the founder of PurrTraffic, is a master of personal branding.
 He’s got so many LinkedIn recommendations and Google reviews that he makes the rest of us look like interns.

 Of course, you should ask for a recommendation from every client that you work with.
 Personal recommendations on LinkedIn do really well if you are B2B and/or if you’re a business owner or entrepreneur.

 But ideally, you need to be specific.
 Get a recommendation from the account manager, the actual person that you ordered your product or service from, or from the head of that department at the company.

 9. Build a 100% referral business by bringing value to people (Zach Benson)

 In all my years of marketing, I have never seen a business that is 100% referral-based.
 Well, I just found one and it blew my mind.

 Zach Benson is the founder of Assistagram, which is a social media tool that grows your Instagram by doing hundreds of thousands of manual actions that make your Instagram account go viral.
 Zach spent $0 on marketing last year and got all his customers from referrals.

 “Offer to do things for free and ask for a referral and testimonial in exchange.
 Lots of people have been burned in the past (maybe they have lost money or it just didn’t work out with a company they hired) so they operated from this fear mindset that the same thing will happen again.